 Brushing your teeth twice a day is a basic and essential step as part of oral hygiene.
 Although, you need to also be mindful of how you brush your teeth.
 If you brush your teeth too hard, you’re actually doing more damage to your teeth than you think.
+This will also call for replacing your toothbrush.

 Yes, there is a concept of brushing your teeth too hard.
 You need to brush your teeth in the right way, and you need to follow the right technique to avoid conditions such as dentin hypersensitivity and damage to your teeth.